NikolaiT/zardaxt/README.md

 ## Passive TCP/IP Fingerprinting

 This is a passive TCP/IP fingerprinting tool.
 Run this on your server and find out what operating systems your clients are *really* using.
+This tool considers only the fields and options from the very first incoming SYN packet of the TCP three-way handshake.
+Nothing else is considered.

 Why?